 This unique novel tells the story of my family who were upper middle class, living in the Wilmersdorf District of Berlin before the war.
 They had everything taken away from them by 1936 under the direction of a Nazi Guardianship Court who supposedly controlled the well-being of my mother who was a teenager at the time.
 Since her father had died and her mother could not be legally trusted to look after her, the Court was in charge of her welfare.
-Several years previously she had inherited a significant portion of the family property under German inheritance rules, and the Nazis were intent on taking ownership of this building.
+Several years previously she had inherited a significant portion of the family property under German inheritance rules, and I believe the Nazis were intent on taking ownership of the building.

 (This is apartment block I found June 2016, that suffered little damage during WW II)

 TOPIC 1 FOR ABANDONED IN BERLIN: WAS JUSTICE SERVED?